RNC urges Texas Bar to discipline Warren over 'false claims' on ancestry

 WARREN STILL WORTH MILLIONS, FINANCIAL RECORDS SHOW

 The report added fuel to the controversy over the native from Oklahoma’s belief in her family’s Native American heritage and whether she had ever claimed the ancestry on official documents.
-And it could offer more ammunition to President Donald Trump and other Republicans, who have frequently attacked the senator, charging that that longtime law professor used the ancestry to bolster her academic career -- something she denies.
+And it could offer more ammunition to President Donald Trump and other Republicans, who have frequently attacked the senator, charging that the longtime law professor used the ancestry to bolster her academic career -- something she denies.

 The controversy over her claims of Native American heritage have dogged Warren ever since they surfaced during her successful 2012 run for the U.S. Senate.